dotnet-websharper/docs/v4.1/fsharp/sitelets.md

         Router.Create link route
 ```

-Specifying routers manually gives you full control of how to parse incoming requests and to map actions to corresponding URLs.
-It is your responsibility to make sure that the router forms a bijection of URLs and actions, so that linking to an action produces a URL that is in turn routed back to the same action.
+Specifying routers manually gives you full control of how to parse incoming requests and to map endpoints to corresponding URLs.
+It is your responsibility to make sure that the router forms a bijection of URLs and endpoints, so that linking to an endpoint produces a URL that is in turn routed back to the same endpoint.

 Constructing routers manually is only required for very special cases.
 The above router can for example be generated using [`Router.Table`](/api/WebSharper.Sitelets.Router#Table\`\`1):